-It is not yet confirm as java outsourcing vendor doesn’t have much details.
+It is not yet confirmed as java outsourcing vendor doesn’t have many details.
 But it seems that Angular will be ported to other languages together with its Angular Universal, a server-side counterpart.
 While getting a glance through it, chances are there that will make Angular the first multi-language full stack platform.

-With Angular 2, we’re really attacking it from a ‘platform of capabilities’ standpoint… Our plan is to have versions that will work with many server-side technologies, from Java to Python.
+With Angular 2, we’re attacking it from a ‘platform of capabilities’ standpoint… The plan is to have versions that will work with many server-side technologies, from Java to Python.

 - Angular in non-JS languages

 - Benefits of using Angular on the server side

 Angular 2 is internally developed in Typescript and is available in Dart.
 To make it available in other languages and platforms other than Dart is completely a new thing.

 The possibility of leveraging Angular and using it on the server is not the first attempt made by developers, via the Angular Universal Project.